tobinus/OTD-semantic-framework/README.md

 Run the following:

-`pipenv run python dataontosearch.py autotag create`
+`python dataontosearch.py autotag create`

 Again, append `--help` to see available options.

+**WARNING 1**: The autotag script requires around 2 GB of RAM(!) for the Python process, meaning that it may get killed on systems with not enough memory.
+You may choose to run the autotag process on a different system, instead of on the server intended for serving the search.

-This script can take a long time to run, like 45 minutes or even an hour.
+**WARNING 2**: This script can take a long time to run, like 45 minutes or even an hour.
 It is not able to continue where it left out, so you might want to run this in `tmux`, `screen` or something similar when running on a server over SSH (so the process survives a disconnect).